Áo dài: Present day

 The áo dài is now a standard for weddings, for celebrating Tết and for other formal occasions.
 It is the required uniform for female teachers (mostly from high school to below) and female students in common high schools in the South; there is no requirement for color or pattern for teachers while students use plain white or with some small patterns like flowers for use as school uniforms.
 Companies often require their female staff to wear uniforms that include the áo dài, so flight attendants, receptionists, bank female staff, restaurant staff, and hotel workers in Vietnam may be seen wearing it.

-The most popular style of áo dài fits tightly around the wearer's upper torso, emphasizing her bust and curves.
-Although the dress covers the entire body, it is thought to be provocative, especially when it is made of thin fabric.
+The most popular style of áo dài fits tightly around the wearer's upper shirt, emphasizing her bust and curves.
+Although the shirt covers the entire body, it is thought to be provocative, especially when made of thin fabric.
 "The áo dài covers everything, but hides nothing", according to one saying.
-The dress must be individually fitted and usually requires several weeks for a tailor to complete.
-An ao dai costs about $200 in the United States and about $40 in Vietnam.
+The shirt must be individually fitted and usually requires several weeks for a tailor to complete. Áo dài costs about $200 in the United States and about $40 in Vietnam.

 "Symbolically, the áo dài invokes nostalgia and timelessness associated with a gendered image of the homeland for which many Vietnamese people throughout the diaspora yearn," wrote Nhi T. Lieu, an assistant professor at the University of Texas at Austin.
-The difficulties of working while wearing an ao dai link the dress to frailty and innocence, she wrote.
+The difficulties of working while wearing áo dài link the garment to frailty and innocence, she wrote.
 Vietnamese writers who favor the use of the áo dài as a school uniform cite the inconvenience of wearing it as an advantage, a way of teaching students feminine behavior such as modesty, caution, and a refined manner.